What a doulas is NOT

 - There are many potential benefits to Belly Binding, which may include:

 - The ideal time to begin binding is one week after birth.
 For caesarean birth, 4-6 weeks following is recommended to allow for incision healing.
 Our service includes the initial binding session with 2 wraps, and a trained Doula will instruct a significant other or friend on how to re-bind as needed.

-This 4 Hour Class includes a Parent Guide Book for your keeping and lots of valuable information as you get ready to meet your little one.
+This 4 Hour Private class or 6 hour group class includes a fun and interactive environment and lots of valuable information as you get ready to meet your little one.